syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Security.md

 {
 	//Loads or opens an existing Word document from stream Stream inputStream = assembly.GetManifestResourceStream("Sample.Assets.Template.docx");
-	//Loads or opens an existing Word document through Open method of WordDocument class document.Open(inputStream, FormatType.Docx, "password");
+	//Loads or opens an existing Word document using the Open method of WordDocument class document.Open(inputStream, FormatType.Docx, "password");
 	//Remove encryption in Word document
 	document.RemoveEncryption();